davidbudnick/muti-magick/README.md

 - `cd slow/`
 - `go run slow.go`
 - This command is compressing `doge.jpg` in half 100 times
-- You will now see a directory a halfed doge's
+- You will now see `/tmp` directory a halfed doge's

 #### You should see a printout of `Processsing took 24.7486193s`